 The main disadvantage to choosing an MA plan is that you’re limited to that insurance company’s network of providers.
 And that network can change year to year.
 Just because a particular hospital system or doctor is participating in an MA plan this year does not guarantee they will participate in future years.

 In Greenville SC, for example, the Greenville Health System (GHS) recently left the network of a popular Humana Medicare Advantage plan.
+Anyone enrolled in that plan who relied on that medical system for care (and it is the dominant system in the area), was forced to look elsewhere for care.

 Primary Advantage of Medicare Supplement Plans